thoth-station/fext/README.rst

 Reference count and memory leak checks
 ======================================

-You can find Makefile in the Git repo.
+You can find ``Makefile`` in the Git repo.
 This repo defines targets to perform leak checks and reference count checks.
-Note they use different Python interpreters so make sure you do not mix virtual environments when running the tests.
+Note they use different Python interpreters (with/without debug information) so make sure you do not mix virtual environments when running the tests.

 .. code-block:: console